stormchaserroleplaying/stormchaserRPG/Talents/Ranger/index.md

 #### **Cost:** 5 Character Points
 *You can establish a powerful link to beasts and the land around you.*

 You have an innate ability to communicate with beasts and they recognise you as a kindred spirit.
 Using 2 actions, you can communicate simple ideas to a beast through sounds and gestures and can read its basic mood and intent.
-You learn its emotional state, whether it is affected by magic of any sort, its short term needs (such as food or safety) and actions that you can take (if any) to persuade it to not attack.
+You learn its emotional state, whether it is affected by magic of any sort, its short term needs (such as food or safety) and actions that you can take (if any) to [Persuade](https://stormchaserroleplaying.com/stormchaserRPG/General/Persuasion/) it to not attack.
 You cannot use this ability against a creature that you have attacked in the past 10 minutes.

 Additionally, you can attune your senses to determine if any of your favoured enemies lurk nearby.
 After performing a 1 minute ritual, you can sense whether any of your favoured enemies are present within 5 miles of you.
 This feature reveals which of your favoured enemies are present and the creatures' general direction and distance (in miles) from you.
 If there are multiple groups of your favoured enemies within range, you learn this information for each group.